-Please join for 7 intimate book conversations concerning climate emergency, systemic racism, and Indigenous wisdom.
-Focusing mostly on Canada, these books will hit us hard in our uncomfortable places, offer guidance and direction on how we can make a tikkun, a repair, in radically new ways, as partners with the Holy One on this earth.
+Please join us for 7 intimate book conversations concerning climate change, systemic racism, and a more holistic way of being.
+Focusing mostly on Canada, these books will hit us hard in uncomfortable places, share wisdom, and offer direction on how we can make a tikkun – a repair – in radically new ways, as partners with the Holy One on this Earth.

-We will try to reserve the books in our libraries, find discounts for book purchases when we can, and will point out other resources to get these books into all of our hands.
+We will try to reserve the books in our libraries, find discounts for purchase of books when we can, and will point out other resources to get these books into all of our hands.
 We will also provide notice if a book offering changes during the year.

 Please contact the Tikkun Olam Committee at email@example.com with any questions.